GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
+> ### The errors which arise from the absence of facts are far more numerous and more durable than those which result from unsound reasoning respecting true data.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Charles Babbage*

 ---
 ## 🏎 Quick Facts